microsoft/FluidFramework/experimental/dds/tree2/src/feature-libraries/chunked-forest/codec/README.md

 -   "generic" vs non-generic: "generic" refers to code which does not depend on specific kinds of shapes: format changes which add or remove kinds of encoded shapes should not impact these files.
 -   "format" vs other: "format" files define the actual persisted data format.
-    Note that choices like how the "data" array contents are are structured are considered to be defined in the format files as part of the shapes there, despite them not being captured by the schema in those files: these details should be fully defined by documentation in the format files which must not depend on other files.
+    Note that choices like how the "data" array contents are structured are considered to be defined in the format files as part of the shapes there, despite them not being captured by the schema in those files: these details should be fully defined by documentation in the format files which must not depend on other files.